n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.facebooktrigger/whatsapp.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Facebook trigger WhatsApp Business Account Object
+title: Facebook Trigger WhatsApp Business Account object documentation
-description: Documentation for the WhatsApp Business Account Object of the Facebook trigger node in n8n, a workflow automation platform.
-Includes configuration details.
+description: Learn how to use the WhatsApp Business Account object of the Facebook Trigger node in n8n.
+Follow technical documentation to integrate the Facebook Trigger node's WhatsApp Business Account object into your workflows.
 contentType: integration
 priority: medium
 ---

-# WhatsApp Business Account (Facebook trigger)
+# Facebook Trigger WhatsApp Business Account object

 Use this object to receive updates when your WhatsApp Business Account (WABA) changes.
-Refer to [Facebook trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.facebooktrigger/) for more information on the trigger itself.
+Refer to [Facebook Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.facebooktrigger/) for more information on the trigger itself.

 /// warning | Use WhatsApp trigger
-n8n recommends using the [WhatsApp trigger node](/integrations/builtin/trigger-nodes/n8n-nodes-base.whatsapptrigger/) with the [WhatsApp credentials](/integrations/builtin/credentials/whatsapp/) instead of the Facebook trigger node.
+n8n recommends using the [WhatsApp trigger node](/integrations/builtin/trigger-nodes/n8n-nodes-base.whatsapptrigger/) with the [WhatsApp credentials](/integrations/builtin/credentials/whatsapp/) instead of the Facebook Trigger node.
 That trigger node includes twice the events to subscribe to.
 ///

 /// note | Credentials